 Officers and Advisory Board members are elected by society members for three-year terms.
-Elections take place at the annual conference, with terms beginning at the conclusion of the meeting.
+Elections take place electronically prior to the annual conference, with terms beginning at the conclusion of the meeting.
 The election cycle begins with nominations from January through March, elections held in April, and results announced by email in May.

-Caroline Krzakowski, Membership Secretary (2015) is Assistant Professor of English at Northern Michigan University.
+Caroline Krzakowski, Membership Secretary (2015; 2018), is Assistant Professor of English at Northern Michigan University.
 Her research and teaching interests focus on twentieth and twenty-first century British literature, especially Modernism, British literary responses to World War Two, literature and diplomacy, transnational literature, British literature of the postwar period, and women’s writing.
-Her first book, The Work of Diplomacy in British Fiction and Film 1935-1970, forthcoming with Northwestern University Press, examines representations of international relations in fiction and non-fiction by Rebecca West, Lawrence Durrell, Olivia Manning, and John le Carré, and in the films of Alfred Hitchcock that respond to the political instability of the post-war period.
+Her first book, The Work of Diplomacy in British Fiction and Film 1935-1970, examines representations of international relations in fiction and non-fiction by Rebecca West, Lawrence Durrell, Olivia Manning, and John le Carré, and in the films of Alfred Hitchcock that respond to the political instability of the post-war period.